reaver-flomesh/fsm-docs/content/en/overview/about.md

 The Flomesh Service Mesh (FSM) inherits a portion of the archived [FSM](https://github.com/flomesh-io/fsm) code and introduces the following enhancements while maintaining compatibility with FSM:

-* FSM utilizes [Flomesh Pipy](https://github.com/flomesh-io/pipy) proxy as a replacement for FSM's Envoy proxy.
+* FSM utilizes [Flomesh Pipy](https://github.com/flomesh-io/pipy) proxy.
 This enables FSM to achieve lightweight control and data planes, optimizing CPU and memory resources effectively.
 * Implemented traffic interception using eBPF-based technology instead of iptables-based traffic interception.
 To keep conformance with existing users, `iptables` is the default, while new users during installation can select `ebpf` option.
 * FSM offers comprehensive north-south traffic management capabilities, including Ingress and Gateway APIs.
 * Additionally, it facilitates seamless interconnectivity among multiple clusters and incorporates service discovery functionality.